Piano

 Piano music is usually written on two staves:

 Do not try to memorize every staff note in one day.
-Begin with landmarks:
+Start with landmarks:

 LandmarkWhere It AppearsWhy It Helps